Customer Loyalty Program Trends | Brandmovers

 Key Elements of a Gamified Loyalty Program

 To create an effective gamified loyalty program, certain key elements must be incorporated.
-These elements are designed to make the program engaging, rewarding, and easy to understand for customers.
+These elements are designed to make the program engaging, rewarding, and easy for customers to understand.

 Points, Badges, and Leaderboards